Veteran Services

 Contact: Denetria Hulin, 832-900-7472, 2520 Brun Street, Houston, TX 77019

-The Clean Tech Accelerator Program (CTA) for Heat Pump (Pilot)
+Goodwill Clean Tech Accelerator Program (GCTA) for Heat Pump

-The Clean Tech Accelerator Program (CTA) for Heat Pump (Pilot), funded through Accenture and General Motors, is an intensive skillsbased HVAC course, developed by BlocPower, with 160+ hours of comprehensive training in heat pump trouble shooting, customer service, and safety.
+Goodwill Clean Tech Accelerator Program (GCTA) for Heat Pump, funded through Accenture and General Motors, is an intensive skills-based HVAC course, sponsored by Climate and Community Lab, with 160+ hours of comprehensive training in heat pump trouble shooting, customer service, and safety.
 Funding supported three (3) cohorts of students.
 Graduates can earn certifications in OSHA10, CPR/First Aid, Construction Basics and EPA-608 Refrigerant Handling.
 At the conclusion of the program, graduates participate in the Career Connect Day (CCD) where they are given an opportunity to showcase their skills and interview directly with employers

 (01/01/2025 – 12/31/2025)